protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

     }
 }
 ```
+Please notice that the *off* message switches the LED off and vice versa.

+To implement the behavior of the *ABlinky* actor, we just need to create a new actor, add a port for communication and implement the behavior by adding a state machine with appropriate triggers and actions.
-Now create an ActorClass called *ABlinky* by adding the following text:
+Create an ActorClass called *ABlinky* by adding the following text:

 ```room
 ActorClass ABlinky {